 \section{Abstract}

-Velocity-model building is a fundamental components of seismic imaging workflows, yet they remain challenging inverse problems due to limited data coverage, strong nonlinearity, and the need to incorporate heterogeneous sources of information.
+Velocity-model building is a fundamental component of seismic imaging workflows, yet they remain challenging inverse problems due to limited data coverage, strong nonlinearity, and the need to incorporate heterogeneous sources of information.
 Such information, like wells, can have a localized influence on the velocity model.
 In this work, we introduce a unified framework for velocity model editing and velocity model building that combines learned diffusion priors with structurally preconditioned inverse problem formulations.
 A diffusion model is trained on high-resolution synthetic velocity models to learn a data-driven prior, which is then exploited through Denoising Diffusion Implicit Models inversion and guided sampling.
 For localized velocity model editing, we integrate the diffusion prior with a structurally preconditioned Tikhonov inversion, enabling controlled modification of target regions while preserving the global characteristics of the background model.
 For full velocity model building, we formulate a well-matching inverse problem augmented with imaging-based regularization and solve it using a conventional least-squares approach, the proposed Denoising Diffusion Implicit Model guided method, and Diffusion Posterior Sampling (DPS).
 Numerical experiments on synthetic benchmarks demonstrate that diffusion-based approaches consistently recover sharper interfaces and higher-resolution structures than classical least-squares inversion.
 Field data applications on the Viking Graben dataset further validate the robustness of the proposed framework for both editing and model building under realistic acquisition conditions.
-An ablation study reveals that accurate structural slope information plays a critical role in preconditioning the inverse problem and guiding diffusion sampling, significantly impacting reconstruction quality.
-Overall, the proposed framework bridges classical inversion and generative modeling, providing a flexible and effective approach for velocity model editing and building that is well-suited for practical seismic imaging workflows.